Interest form

 What's Included:

-Airport transfers between Delhi and Bhutan flights
+Airport transfers between Kathmandu and Bhutan flights

-Welcome dinner in Delhi
+Welcome dinner in Kathmandu

-Guided city tour of Delhi
+Guided city tour of Kathmandu

-Round-trip flight Delhi–Paro (valued at $250 USD)
+Round-trip flight Kathmandu–Paro (valued at $250 USD)

 Accommodation in 3- to 4-star hotels in Bhutan (shared twin/double room)

-All meals during the entire Bhutan program
+All meals during the entire program

 Entry fees to all monuments, monasteries, and cultural sites